 The former is often a single overlay screen that often has an overlay image in it as well as a button that will direct the users elsewhere once clicked.

-👉 Lastly, a website overlay and tutorial overlay has different kinds of timing.
+👉 Lastly, a website overlay and tutorial overlay have different kinds of timing.

 Though they both might have contextual triggers occasionally, the former almost always appears when first entering a page or exiting it, whereas the latter might appear any time during the time a user spends on a product.

 What are the benefits of tutorial overlays?

 Now that we know website overlays and website tutorial overlays are not the same, we can dive deeper into the concept of website tutorial overlays and, specifically, why it is beneficial for SaaS businesses.

 Here are three reasons to start with:

 1- Enables efficient user onboarding

-A website tutorial overlay is, above anything else, a perfect way to give your users/visitors an efficient user onboarding.
+A website tutorial overlay is, above anything else, a perfect way to give your users/visitors efficient user onboarding.